-Use the Advanced options to specify the app update behavior.
-By default, all previously installed versions of Creative Cloud apps are removed and customized preferences and settings are migrated to the latest version.
+Use Advanced Options to specify the app update behavior.
+By default, all previously installed versions of Creative Cloud apps are removed, and customized preferences and settings are migrated to the latest version.

-If you want to retain previously installed versions or not migrate settings, update the following options:
+If you want to retain previously installed versions or don't want to migrate settings, update the following options:

 Some apps, however, do not support retaining the older versions.
 When you click Update All, previous versions of these apps are uninstalled, even if you've deselected the Remove old versions option.

 The Creative Cloud desktop app lets you set a preference to keep your apps updated automatically as soon as new versions are released.